-- (Coverage) Seventeen MSs out of 25 (68%) have provided at least some historical data (2016-2018).
-Nine MSs (44%) have declared at least one target for the decade 2020-2030. - (Change) Because only four MSs had provided targets for the future in the NPF, only these MSs allow change computing.
-Excepting Greece that preserved in NIR the NPF targets, Spain, Cyprus and Hungary have decreased their targets.
-In other 13 cases, a target was provided only in the NIR and the changes could not be computed. - (Attainment) The 2018 attainment of the foreseen LPG refuelling points targets is computed for 6 MSs, resulting 12 attainment values.
+- (Coverage) Nineteen MSs (68%) have provided at least some historical data (2016-2018) in their NIRs.
+Ten MSs (36%) have declared at least one target for the decade 2020-2030. - (Change) Because only five MSs had provided targets for the future in the NPF, only these MSs allow change computing.
+Greece and Portugal preserved in their NIRs the NPF targets, while Spain, Cyprus and Hungary have decreased their targets.
+In other 15 cases, targets were provided only in the NIR and the changes could not be computed. - (Attainment) The 2018 attainment of the foreseen LPG refuelling points targets is computed for 7 MSs, resulting 13 attainment values.
 They range across EU from 25.00% (Cyprus) to 100% (Slovakia) for 2020, from 70.00% (Greece) to 99.18% (Slovakia) for 2025, and from 94.53% (Czechia) to 99.18% (Slovakia) for 2030.
-Three Member States (Denmark, Lithuania and Hungary) foresee a decreasing trend of their LPG refuelling infrastructure in the future decade. - (Progress) Only two progress values are calculated (Czechia and Slovakia).
+Three Member States (Denmark, Lithuania and Hungary) foresee a decrease of LPG refuelling points from 2020 onwards and Portugal from 2025 onwards. - (Progress) Only two progress values are calculated (Czechia 42.7% and Slovakia 95.4%).

-- The level of NIR's ambition vs NPF for legal measures is assessed for 5 MSs, and for two of them the level is increased. - From the seven NIRs containing assessable policy and deployment & manufacturing support measures for this cluster, only ES had a medium score and a medium level of impact, the rest have low level impact.
-The level of ambition is similar to the one in the NPF for four NIRs. - The level of NIR's ambition vs NPF for RTD&D measures is assessed for 3 MSs, and for two of them the level is considered increased.
+- The level of NIR's ambition vs NPF for legal measures is assessed for six MSs, and for three of them the level is increased. - From the eight NIRs containing assessable policy and deployment & manufacturing support measures for this cluster, only Spain and Portugal had a medium score and only Spain a medium level of impact, the rest had low level impact.
+The level of ambition is similar to the one in the NPF for four NIRs. - The level of NIR's ambition vs NPF for RTD&D measures is assessed for four MSs, and for three of them the level is considered increased.